Three women smiling, one holding a pelvic model.

 Hi, I’m Dr. Alex, a Doctor of Physical Therapy and pelvic health specialist with over a decade of experience treating people across the lifespan.
 I’m a proud Northeastern University graduate and passionate about helping people understand their bodies and feel empowered in their healing.

 My specialties include pelvic floor therapy for pregnancy and postpartum, menopause, prostate and other urogynecological cancers, and bowel, bladder, and sexual health concerns.
+I am certified in Visceral Manipulation through the Barral Institute, a gentle technique that releases organ tension to relieve pelvic and core dysfunction.
+I also have advanced prolapse training/pessary fitting expertise through Women’s Health Training Associates.
 I work with adults of all gender expressions and am honored to serve the LGBTQIA+ community.
 While living in New Orleans, I partnered with the NOLA Transgender Institute, supporting individuals undergoing gender-affirming surgeries.
+I also co-host (along with Dr. Rebecca Howard Eudy) Under the Hood, a podcast that brings clinical insight and real-world conversation to topics of sex, intimacy, and pelvic health.

 Outside the clinic, I love spending time with my husband and two kids, catching up with girlfriends, and enjoying great food (my husband’s a fantastic cook!).
 Fun facts: I’ve run two marathons, played rugby in college, and once worked on a vineyard in New Zealand.